Build a site-by-species abundance matrix from point–polygon overlaps

 An

-POINT layer of individuals that contains a character (or factor) column namedspecies
+sfPOINT layer of individuals that contains a character (or factor) column namedspecies.
+Geometry must be in the same CRS asquadrats.- quadrats

 An

-POLYGON (or MULTIPOLYGON) layer of sampling units that contains an integer (or character) column namedquadrat_id
+sfPOLYGON (or MULTIPOLYGON) layer of sampling units that contains an integer (or character) column namedquadrat_ididentifying each site.
+Geometry must be in the same CRS asspecies_dist.- all_species_names

 Character vector giving the complete set of species to include as columns (e.g.,

-).
+LETTERS[1:S]).
 Any species not present in the intersections are still created as columns and zero-filled.

 Value

-with one row per quadrat and columns:
+A base data.frame with one row per quadrat and columns:

-Copy of
+siteCopy of

-Non‑negative integer counts for each species in
+quadrat_id.<species>Non‑negative integer counts for each species in

 Details

-The function uses st_intersection()
+The function uses st_intersection() to associate each

 individual with the quadrat polygon that contains it, then tallies counts by

-and pivots to wide format.
+(quadrat_id, species) and pivots to wide format.
 If no points fall in

 any quadrat, the result is a data frame with one row per quadrat and zeros in

 all species columns.
-Missing species columns (relative to all_species_names
+Missing species columns (relative to all_species_names)

 are added and zero-filled to ensure a consistent schema.